bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 In about an hour, we were at the base of Spionkop and 300 m below the summit of Loaf (the two peaks are almost the same elevation).
 According to Andrew, the traverse between Loaf Mountain and Spionkop Ridge can be done “quite easily.”
 This is what we were expecting so we hadn't brought helmets.
 Instead, we faced a ridge that was a mix of crumbling cliff bands and steep scree slopes.
 We carefully made our way up, staying mostly on the right side of the ridge.
 It was a moderate scramble with some exposure.
 An hour and a half after leaving Loaf Mountain, we reached the top of Spionkop Ridge.

 Spionkop Ridge is topped by a short, narrow rock block.
 We walked along its flat top to the summit.
 Apparently this isn't a popular destination as there was no cairn.
-Newman Peak was close by, but none of us was contemplating continuing.
+Newman Peak was close by, but we weren't interested in continuing.

 The descent back down Spionkop was easier than we expected.
 When we reached the base of Loaf Mountain, we contoured around it to avoid gaining elevation.
 Travelling on the scree was irksome, but on the last third section we hiked on a good sheep track.
 At the col, we followed the road back to the car.